matthewljones/visualizationhistory/README.md

     3:50-4:25	    Ben Schmidt		    Drawing the frontier line at the US Census, 1870-1920 4:30-5:20	    Scott Weingart		What Networks Argue: Visual Metaphors in History and Historiography

+A workshop of the Big Data and Science Studies Cluster of the Center for Science and Society, Columbia.

+Please direct all inquiries to Matthew Jones, mj340@columbia.edu.